skztr/foreverworld/README.md

 # Quickstart

 To begin, add this datapack to your server.
-Once the first player has joined, the initialization will run, and you will be prompted to restart the server.
+Once the first player has joined, the initialization will run, and you may be prompted to restart the server.
-(restarting the server is required to update the compass position).
+(restarting the server is required to update the compass position prior to Minecraft version 1.14).
 Restart the server, and the game will begin.

 # Notes